 I feel like there is no escape.
 My head feels like it is about to pop off my neck and fly around the room – and there doesn’t seem to be anything I can do about it.
-My natural migraine remedies help, but not enough.
+My natural migraine remedies help, but are not enough.

 I’m going to be smarter this time around though.
 These are some of the cold weather migraine tips that I’ve found to be helpful (OK, a cup of hot cocoa helps too).
 I’m doing my best to follow this advice myself so I can stay ahead of the game and minimize my migraine pain.